hendraet/HWR_using_GAN/README.md

 Then a given writer can be trained with `python3 synthesized_training.py --iam <Writer_ID>`.
 Testing can again be executed with the `-t` flag.
 Testing is done on all images of this specific writer in the IAM dataset.
-The number of images to be synthesized can be adapted with the `--n_syhnthezised_images` flag.
+The number of images to be synthesized can be adapted with the `--n_generated_images` flag.

 ## Folder structure